mjl-p4/accelerated_io_tools/README.md

 ==========

-A separate, privately kept library that is superior to https://github.com/paradigm4/load_tools accelerated_io_tools is a separate .so that compiles for SciDB 15.7 and 14.12.
-The accelerated_io_tools and regular load_tools so files cannot coexist on the same installation; the user must load one or the other.
+A separate, privately kept library that is superior to https://github.com/paradigm4/load_tools accelerated_io_tools is a separate .so that compiles for SciDB 15.7.
+The accelerated_io_tools and regular load_tools libraries cannot coexist on the same installation; the user must load one or the other.
 The accelerated .so is superior in every way.

 The old split and parse operators are still available and unchanged -- if things go wrong, those can be used.